Serving Chicago

 Master in Urban Planning and Policy

-Pete enrolled at the University of Illinois at Chicago as a beneficiary of the Illinois Veteran Grant.
-His graduate thesis was entitled: "Municipal Contracting for Social Impact: Leave No Veteran Behind, Chicago Public Schools, and Safe Passage."
+Pete enrolled at the University of Illinois at Chicago as a beneficiary of the Illinois Veteran Grant, specializing in community development and nonprofit leadership.

 Northwestern University